The African Development Bank (AfDB) is seeking to give Africa’s promising agricultural startups a lifeline through a new funding platform.

 Focused on driving sustainable nutrition and gender inclusivity in Africa’s Agri-food systems, the African Youth Agripreneurs Forum seeks to connect expansion-ready, youth-led African businesses with global investors through a new challenge dubbed “Youth Agripreneur AgriPitch Competition”.

-The African Development Bank has also set aside some more than Sh13 million for the winners.
+Of note is also that the African Development Bank has set aside some more than Sh13 million for the winners.

 “The goal of the AgriPitch Competition and DealRoom is to promote innovation and entrepreneurship in agriculture among youth in Africa and to generate jobs, create wealth and improve livelihoods through inclusive growth across the continent,” says Asoko.

 For that reason, the challenge is only interested in startups that singularly address nutrition challenges, are eco-friendly, are gender responsive, have high job creation potential, among other relevant criteria.

 "Qualified businesses will be promoted through the Asoko portal to global investors for matching.
 Interested investors can match with any deal by registering their profile and selecting target deals," adds Asoko.